richard-austin/security-cam/SETTING-UP.md

   site certificate and continue to the log in dialogue box.
 * Enter the username and password you set up when creating the account.
   You can check "Remember me" to enable auto login in the future.
-* Click the SIGN IN button
+* Click the SIGN-IN button
 * You are now logged into your NVR and should see a menu bar at the top of a blank page.
 ## Set up Wi-Fi (if required)
 If you want to use Wi-Fi, and it hasn't previously been set up on the Raspberry pi, it can be done from the NVRs